github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp.rst

 .. pull-quote:: Note

    The data flow library described here will be deprecated in the near future.
-For the replacement library see :ref:`here <analyzing-data-flow-in-cpp-new>`.
+For the replacement library, which is available from CodeQL 2.12.5 onwards, see :ref:`here <analyzing-data-flow-in-cpp-new>`.

 Analyzing data flow in C and C++
 ================================